hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

         #!/bin/bash

-        ## USAGE: User provides path to file that needs to checked for bad reads.
+        ## USAGE: User provides path to file that needs to checked for user-provided sequence
-        ##  Script will output a file in the same directory
+        ##  Script will output files in the same directory
-        ## EXAMPLE: generate_bad_reads_summary_param.sh filename
+        ## EXAMPLE: generate_bad_reads_summary_param.sh filename sequence

-        # read positional parameter
+        # read positional parameters
         filename=$1
+        sequence=$2

+        # tell us what sequence we're looking for
+        echo $sequence

         # create a prefix for all output files
         base=`basename $filename .subset.fq`